broadinstitute/seqr/README.md

 Once the dataset finishes loading, you can add it to a seqr project using the `Edit Datasets` form on the Project page.

-## Update / Migrate an older xBrowse Instance
+## Updating / Migrating an older xBrowse Instance

 [Update/Migration Instructions](https://github.com/macarthur-lab/seqr/blob/master/deploy/MIGRATE.md)

-## Deploy and manage seqr components
+## Deploying and managing seqr components

 The `./servctl` wrapper script provides sub-commands for deploying and interacting with seqr components running on kubernetes.